thjomnx/java-systemd/README.md

 There are two major versions available on the [central repository](https://search.maven.org/artifact/com.github.thjomnx/java-systemd):

 - **2.x** (depends on dbus-java version 3)
+  - 2.1.x and later deploy this library as a Java module in the JPMS
 - **1.x** (depends on dbus-java version 2)

 ## Usage